oschrenk/notes/git-guide.md

 	  +-----------+|      |
 	               +------+

-Now imagine this: You want to walk throught the city and cross every bridge exactly once.
+Now imagine this: You want to walk through the city and cross every bridge exactly once.
 Is this possible?

 In 1735, a mathematician named Leonhard Euler proved that such a route doesn't exist.
-In doing so, be layed the groundworks for a new field of mathematics, we now call graph theory.
+In doing so, he laid the groundworks for a new field of mathematics, we now call graph theory.

 Euler reduced the problem to this:
 - each land mass can be represented by a point